andrewjmead/wpsites/README.md

 As you can see in the config file above, the value for `defaults` is an associative array.

 On this array, you can define a set of default options that you want to apply to all sites you create.
-Keep in mind that any option can be set on `defaults` can also be overridden on an individual template.
+Keep in mind that any option that can be set on `defaults` can also be set on a template.
+The template value will override whatever default value was set.

 The default config file defines the three options that are used to configure the database connection.
 These are `database_host`, `database_username`, and `database_password`.
 You may need to tweak these options to match up with your local MySQL database server.